Start the adoption process in Colorado

 Ask a question

-The Colorado Department of Human Services contracts with The Adoption Exchange to answer all questions and help Coloradans get started fostering or adopting in Colorado.
+The Colorado Department of Human Services contracts with Raise the Future to answer all questions and help Coloradans get started fostering or adopting in Colorado.
 If you aren't sure about how to get started or just want to ask more questions, don't hestiate to reach out.